Kärcher PrimoFlex® hose 1/2

-PrimoFlex® quality garden hose (1/2").
-50 m long.
-With pressure-resistant woven reinforcement.
-Contains no substances that are harmful to health.
+The PrimoFlex® (1/2") flexible garden hose is 20 m long, temperature-resistant, comes with pressure-resistant reinforcement technology and contains no substances that are harmful to health.
 Bursting pressure: 24 bar.
-High temperature resistance from 0 to +40 °C.

 Features and benefits